rgeyer/rs_guzzle_client/README.markdown

 Support is available for v1.0 of the API and v1.5 support is coming soon!

 Below you will find the current controllers (and their commands) that are supported by the library.
+A quick legend for the completeness percentage.

+100% - Implemented Commands, Full tests, Mock responses in the library 50% - Implemented Commands, Not tested or minimally tested, Mocks may or may not exist 0% - Not implemented

 <!--
 <table border="1" width="360px">